-Paksiw na Pata is pork leg or hock cooked in vinegar and soy sauce.
+Paksiw na Pata is pork hock cooked in vinegar and soy sauce .
 Although the term “Paksiw” means cooking in vinegar and garlic, the soy sauce is added to bring additional flavor and color.
-This is a very simple dish that has a great resemblance to the ever popular Pork Adobo dish.
+A bit of sugar and banana blossoms are also incorporated into the dish.

 Paksiw na Pata Recipe

-- 2 lbs Pork leg pata, sliced crosswise
+- 2 lbs Pork hock pata, sliced crosswise

 - ½ cup soy sauce

 - 2 cups water